ThrowTheSwitch/CException/README.md

 You may also want to include any header files which will commonly be needed by the rest of your application where it uses exception handling here.
 For example, OS header files or exception codes would be useful.

+Finally, there are some hook macros which you can implement to inject your own target-specific code in particular places.
+It is a rare instance where you will need these, but they are here if you need them:

+* `CEXCEPTION_HOOK_START_TRY` - called immediately before the Try block
+* `CEXCEPTION_HOOK_HAPPY_TRY` - called immediately after the Try block if no exception was thrown
+* `CEXCEPTION_HOOK_AFTER_TRY` - called immediately after the Try block OR before an exception is caught
+* `CEXCEPTION_HOOK_START_CATCH` - called immediately before the catch

 Testing
 =======